Transportation & Materials Moving

 Online Transportation & Materials Moving Programs

-In 2018-2019, 519 schools offered a transportation and materials moving program of some type.
+In the 2018-2019 academic year, 519 schools offered some type of transportation and materials moving program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.